 How much money do you need to retire and what will your pension be worth?

-There's been a lot of press coverage over the pension rules, especially concerning how to cash in your pension and whether it is a good idea.
-However you can't make any sensible decisions until you know how much money you need for retirement.
-Interestingly a piece of research by True Potential found that people think they need £23,457 a year for a comfortable retirement income.
+There's been plenty of press coverage in recent years talking about pension rules and whether cashing in your pension is a good idea.
+However, you can't make any sensible decisions until you know how much money you need for retirement.
+Interestingly a piece of research by True Potential found that people think they need £23,000 a year for a comfortable retirement income.
 However, the average UK pension pot could only support that income for 5 years.
 The reality is that the average pension pot would provide just over £6,000 a year, in today's money!
 So that's a big problem.

-The quickest way to answer most of your questions is to use this pension calculator which will quickly tell you what your retirement income might be and whether you are on track or not to achieve the retirement you desire.
+The quickest way to work out how much money you will need in retirement is to use our pension calculator.
+It will quickly tell you what your retirement income might be and whether you are on track or not to achieve the retirement you desire.
 You can also use the pension calculator to work out whether you will need to work longer than you anticipate.

 The remainder of this article will explain in more detail how to use the calculator to more accurately see how much money you need for retirement when you want.
 It will also show you how much money you need to retire early.
 Plus I will help you calculate how much you should be paying into your pension now.